What are Settlement Loans and Should you Take One Out on Your Pending Lawsuit?

 But there is a catch.
 While the lawsuit is pending, you are paying interest on that money.
 And the interest is high.
 The annual interest owed on this kind of loan is typically larger than the loan amount itself.
 Just to reiterate, you end up paying just as much, if not more, than the amount you borrowed, in interest alone.
 What often happens is once the lawsuit is settled you have to hand most, if not all, of the settlement directly over to this loan company.

-If you have further questions about these loans, please don’t hesitate to contact the Hankey Law Office at 317-634-8565.
+If you have further questions about these loans, please don’t hesitate to contact Hankey Marks & Crider at 317-634-8565.